APCSJava/simulation/README.md

-# rotational-inertia
+# simulation
-Classes for exploring the rotational inertia of masses about an axis
+Classes for performing simple simulations, typically for physics modeling